ykk136/klogg/website/content/docs/news/allocation.md

 Perf report shows that a lot of time is wasted destroying vectors of `QString`.
 When search is executing there is one thread that reads raw data from the file, and several threads that do searching through the blocks of lines.
 Block size is configurable in settings.
-Typically it is 5000 or 10000 lines.
+Typically, it is 5000 or 10000 lines.
 When a thread gets new raw data from file, it first transforms raw bytes to a vector of `QString` objects converting each line from file text encoding to UTF16 (internal Qt string representation).
-Finally each line is converted to UTF8 so it can be passed to the Hyperscan regex matching engine.
+Finally, each line is converted to UTF8, so it can be passed to the Hyperscan regex matching engine.

-So during search operation klogg creates and destroys `QString` and `QByteArray` objects for each line in the file. `QString` is used to do conversion from the file encoding to Qt internal representation and `QByteArray` holds UTF8 data for the Hyperscan engine.
+So during search operation _Klogg_ creates and destroys `QString` and `QByteArray` objects for each line in the file. `QString` is used to do conversion from the file encoding to Qt internal representation and `QByteArray` holds UTF8 data for the Hyperscan engine.